 Natural & Finished Teak Care

-We recommend periodically cleaning your teak products.
-To clean your teak & prevent mildew build up from dirt we recommend our Teak Cleaner.
+To protect your new teak furniture and accessories, we suggest seasonally cleaning your teak products.
+To clean teak and remove dirt, stains and mildew as well as restore your teak to a bright/clean finish, we recommend our Teak Cleaner.
 If the wood grain stands up a bit after cleaning, lightly sand down the surface with fine sandpaper.

 To maintain honey colour

-To clean & maintain the natural honey colour we recommend cleaning and protecting your teak furniture with our Hauser Teak Care Kit.
-A protective coating can be applied at the time of purchase and maintained regularly following the instructions provided in the kit.
+To clean & maintain the natural golden-brown we recommend cleaning and protecting your teak furniture with our Hauser Teak Care Kit.
+The protective coating can be applied at the time of purchase and maintained regularly following the instructions provided in the kit.